cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l2-distracted-driving/p3l2_flexbook.md

 **Braking distance** is the distance your car travels from the moment you start braking until the car comes to a complete stop.
 This distance is affected by things like your speed, the condition of your brakes and tires, and the road surface.

 ---
-## Data - Analyizing the Motion of Driving
+## Data - Analyzing the Motion of Driving

 Review the two short video clips below.
 The first shows a driver reacting to the appearance of an obstacle, applying the brakes, and coming to a stop.
-The second shows the same scenario, except that the driver was temporarily *distracted* - temporarily paying attention to something other than driving.
+The second shows the same scenario, except that the driver was temporarily *distracted*—temporarily paying attention to something other than driving.

 ### Scenario 1 - Non-Distracted Driver and Obstacle

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z11esq-Zs2E?si=CRB7VjKEVVxD80Fm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen>Non-distracted Driver and Obstacle</iframe>

 ### Scenario 2 - Distracted Driver and Obstacle

-<iframe width="560" height="315" src="https://www.youtube.com/embed/D2-2L_e3bLU?si=-29VNGTdN4TEeTXX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/D2-2L_e3bLU?si=-29VNGTdN4TEeTXX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen>Distracted Driver and Obstacle</iframe>

 > In your notebook, copy the table below and decide what events we should measure to best describe the motion of the car responding to the obstacle.